Think Local First

 Fewer automobile miles

-Residents of neighborhoods with the most local businesses log 26% fewer automobile miles.
+Residents of neighborhoods with the most local businesses log 26% less automobile miles.